Ice damming on your roof is a danger to your house. Here’s how to stop it.

 - Protecting your home’s structure from excess moisture

 - Lessening the overall stress on your HVAC system throughout the year.

 All while saying sayonara to ice dams once and for all.

-Say goodbye to harmful ice dams for good
+Say goodbye to damaging ice dams for good

 But the good news is that home insulation and air sealing provide a permanent ice dam solution and long-term remedy—one that can have a positive effect on your whole home.

 And depending on where you live, you can get your home professionally insulated and air sealed at no upfront cost.

 With Sealed, we help you find the right contractor, negotiate pricing, manage the work, and get the work done right—and you pay us back a little at a time.

 Contact us to learn how to get rid of ice dams permanently for no upfront cost.